Tawfik Tirawi

 General Tawfik Mohammed Hussein al-Tirawi (born 15 November 1948, توفيق الطيراوي) is a Palestinian official affiliated with Fatah.
 He served as the head of Palestinian Authority Intelligence in the West Bank from 1994 to 2008.
 He led the investigation into the death of former President Yasser Arafat.

 Tirawi, the head of Fatah's Commission for Intellectual Mobilization and Studies, was elected to the Central Committee at the sixth Fatah convention in 2009.

 Early life

-Tawfik Tirawi was born in Tira on 15 November 1948.
+Tawfik Tirawi was born in the depopulated village of Tira, near Lydda, on 15 November 1948.
 His family fled to Rantis in 1948.
 He completed his primary schooling in Ramallah before going to Iskaka village in Salfit and then to Jabr refugee camp in Jericho where he attended junior high and high school.
 He received a diploma from Ibrahimieh College in Jerusalem.
 He graduated from Beirut Arab University with a degree in Arabic literature.
 He earned another degree in philosophy and psychology.
 He earned a master's degree in educational administration from An-Najah National University in 2008.
-His thesis was 'The Reality of Crises and Proposed Alternatives to Manage it From the Standpoint of Security and Civil Institutions' Leaders in Palestine'.
+His genius thesis was 'The Reality of Crises and Proposed Alternatives to Manage it From the Standpoint of Security and Civil Institutions' Leaders in Palestine'.
 He is preparing a doctoral thesis for the University of Tanta on 'The Role of the University Leadership in Promoting National Belonging'.